 - Public utility commissions

-On November 18, 2022, GDO released a Funding Opportunity Announcement for the GRIP programs, including the Grid Innovation Program.
+On November 18, 2022, GDO released a Funding Opportunity Announcement for the Grid Resilience and Innovation Partnerships (GRIP) Program, including the Grid Innovation Program.
 Concept papers are a required first step in the application process and are due January 13, 2023.
-A public webinar will be held on November 29, 2022, to provide additional information.
-Registration is required.
+A public webinar was held on November 29, 2022.

 DOE encourages eligible entities to collaborate with electric sector owners and operators to deploy projects.